sduzair/sduzair/README.md

 # 💫 About Me:
-🔭 I am currently working on a a full-featured cross-platform mobile app with meal plans offered and delivered to customers using technologies like Flutter, NodeJS, Typescript, PostgreSQL, Docker.<br>🚀 I am a Full-stack web developer.
-I share my skills in building websites with people who want to bring their requirements to life and market their products or services. <br>🌱 My favorite languages are Typescript, Dart, C# and Java.
-I like working on technologies like NodeJS, .NET 6, Flutter, React, Docker and Kubernetes.<br>💬 I am seeking opportunities in DevOps and Full-stack development.<br>⚡ My favorite quote "If you fail to plan, you plan to fail!"
+🔭 I am currently working on building a RestfulApi following the conventions on Clean Architecture and DDD.
+These principles help in writing high quality software that is highly maintainable and scalable. <br>🚀 I am a Full-stack web developer.
+I am passionate about writing software and bring their requirements to life in the form of software. <br>🌱 My favorite languages are C#, Typescript, Dart, and Java.
+I like working on technologies like .NET Core, React, Flutter, Docker and Kubernetes.<br>💬 I am seeking opportunities in DevOps and Full-stack development.<br>⚡ My favorite quote "If you fail to plan, you plan to fail!"

 ## 🌐 Socials: